turingschool/mod-0-curriculum/session4/index.md

 <div class="try-it">
   <h3>Try It Together: Making Pizza</h3>
   <p>Follow along with your paper and pencil as we walk through breaking down the process of making pizza.</p>
+  <p>Lets do this interactively where the class navigates and I drive</p>
 </div>

 Now, in groups!